Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Here is Sioux warrior Two Eagles' account of a Cheyenne woman warrior killing a soldier in the final phase of the Battle of the Little Bighorn, and Sioux warrior Eagle Elk's account of Sioux woman warrior Moving Robe Woman, killing a "Hunkpapa who was with the soldiers" (a Sioux scout working for the Seventh Cavalry) at the Battle of the Little Bighorn.
 Sioux war chief Rain In The Face also described Moving Robe at the Little Bighorn.

 Young Two Moon said one of the 200 warriors under his command at the Rosebud was a woman.
-According to Pretty Shield, two Crow women warriors (one a wikte) fought at the Battle of the Rosebud as well.
+According to Pretty Shield, two Crow women warriors -- The Other Magpie and Finds Them And Kills Them (actually a wikte) -- fought at the Battle of the Rosebud as well.

 People of the Sacred Mountain, Volume 2, by Father Peter John Powell, Harper & Row, New York, NY 1981 p 964 - 965